Learn-Together-Pro/ComputerScience/dbms/questions.md

 - Compare and contrast Common Table Expressions (CTEs) with views.
 - Describe the distinctions between views and synonyms, providing examples.
 - Compare views with materialized views in terms of functionality and usage.
+- How to avoid creating a view if you need to add few request-time columns?

 ## Index